auth0/docs/articles/quickstart/spa/angular/interactive.md

 ---
 title: Add Login to your Angular Application
 description: "Auth0 allows you to add authentication to your Angular application and gain access to user profile information.
-This quickstart shows common snippets used to integrate Auth0 with any new or existing Angular application using the Auth0 Angular SDK."
+This guide demonstrates common snippets used to integrate Auth0 with any new or existing Angular application using the Auth0 Angular SDK."
 interactive: true
 files:
   - files/index